-Many organizations are required to keep data and services on premises for compliance and regulatory reasons.
-If those organizations want to use AWS' public cloud but would prefer to keep their workloads in-house, AWS Outposts is one way to do so.
+Many organizations must keep data and services on premises for compliance and regulatory reasons.
+If those organizations want to use AWS' public cloud and keep their workloads in-house, AWS Outposts is one way to do so.

-An organization uses Outposts to extend its VPC networking and Amazon cloud services to a private data center, edge location or colocation facility.
+An organization can use AWS Outposts to extend its Virtual Private Cloud (VPC) networking and Amazon cloud services to a private data center, edge location or colocation facility.
 This consistent infrastructure reduces the overall complexity required to maintain and run a hybrid cloud.
 But setting up an Outpost isn't as simple as creating a new account.
 There are a few hoops to jump through before it's operational.

 In this article, we'll break down some of the key elements you need to know before you get started.
 We'll look at:

 - AWS Outposts use cases

 We'll also review the installation process and show you how to deploy your first Outpost instances.

 What is an Outpost and how does it work?